-In their New Year messages, the Barisan Sosialis leaders made statements denouncing the way in which Malaysia was being formed, and referring to the Brunei revolt as a sign of 'the people's will to freedom'.
-To On 2 February 1963, 111 persons were detained by Special Branch in 'Operation Cold Store' covering both Malaya and Singapore.
-Those detained included Lim Chin Siong, To S. Woodhull, James Puthucheary and his younger brother Dominic.
-Four days before the Brunei revolt its leader, Azahari, had been in Singapore, where he was in the constant company of Lim Chin Siong.
-In all, 24 of those arrested in Singapore were members of the Barisan Sosialis, and 7 of the parties associated with it.
-11 more were connected with Nanyang University, which was becoming a growing centre of subversion.
+In their New Year messages, the Barisan Sosialis leaders made statements denouncing the way in which Malaysia was being formed, and referring to the Brunei revolt as a sign of 'the people's will to freedom'.75 On 2 February 1963, 111 persons were detained by Special Branch in 'Operation Cold Store' covering both Malaya and Singapore.
+Those detained included Lim Chin Siong,76 S. Woodhull, James Puthucheary and his younger brother Dominic.
+Four days before the Brunei revolt its leader, Azahari, had been in Singapore, where he was in the constant company of Lim Chin Siong.77 In all, 24 of those arrested in Singapore were members of the Barisan Sosialis, and 7 of the parties associated with it.
+11 more were connected with Nanyang University, which was becoming a growing centre of subversion.79 preferred to leave these arrests until after merger80 (which was timed to take place on the sixth anniversary of the Federation's Independence in August 1963).

 These 111 detentions were decided upon by a meeting of the Internal Security Council which was held in Kuala Lumpur, and was attended by Lee Kuan Yew.
-He himself claimed that he would have preferred to leave these arrests until after merger80 (which was timed to take place on the sixth anniversary of the Federation's Independence in August 1963).

-The climax was now approaching in the Singapore Legislature, when the finely balanced Assembly would be taking its final vote for independence through merger, and there would be a new general election.
-This political activity was somewhat hampered for the opposition when, on 22 April, Dr. Lee Siew Choh led a march on the Prime Minister's office to protest against the detentions of Lim Chin Siong and the others.
+He himself claimed that he would have the Prime Minister's office to protest against the detentions of Lim Chin Siong and the others.
 5 were arrested on the spot and 7 more later.
 They were not tried until 29 August, when 8 were convicted on a charge of rioting, the other 4 (including Dr. Lee) being acquitted.
-Though some had been released on bail while awaiting trial, committal proceedings and the preparation of their cases had considerably harassed the Barisan leaders during this critical electoral period.
-81
+Though some had been released on bail while awaiting trial, committal proceedings and the preparation of their cases had considerably harassed the Barisan leaders during this critical electoral period.81